How to Build Credit: A Comprehensive Guide

 Maintain a Low Credit Utilization Rate

-Another key credit score factor is credit utilization rate, which is the ratio of your card balances to your credit limits.
-It's important to maintain a low credit utilization rate to build credit.
-While some credit experts recommend keeping your utilization rate below 30%, the lower it is, the better.
-So if you have a $10,000 credit limit, make sure your balance stays well under $3,000.
+Another key credit score factor is credit card utilization rate, which is the ratio of your card balances to your credit limits.
+Maintaining a low credit utilization rate is important when your goal is to build your credit.
+When your credit utilization nears and climbs above 30%, the more harm it can do to your scores.
+As a general guideline, the lower your credit utilization, the better.
+So if you have a $10,000 credit limit, for example, make sure your balance stays well under $3,000.

 Request a Credit Limit Increase